Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: The flavon vacuum alignments

-The group elements $\mathcal {O}_{C\bind}$ and $\mathcal {O}_{E\bind}$, Eq.~(\ref{eq:opd1}, \ref{eq:opd4}), generate two $C_3$ groups.
-This is evident by inspecting the corresponding matrix operations in Eqs.~(\ref{eq:opd1mat}, \ref{eq:opd4mat}).
-Similarly the group elements $\mathcal {O}_{Dc\bind}$ and $\mathcal {O}_{Dr\bind}$, Eq.~(\ref{eq:opd2}, \ref{eq:opd3}), generate two $C_2$ groups, as clear from the corresponding matrix operations, Eqs.~(\ref{eq:opd2mat}, \ref{eq:opd3mat}).
+The group elements $\mathcal {O}_{C\bind}$ and $\mathcal {O}_{E\bind}$, Eqs.~(\ref{eq:opd1}) and (\ref{eq:opd4}), generate two $C_3$ groups.
+This is evident by inspecting the corresponding matrix operations in Eqs.~(\ref{eq:opd1mat}) and (\ref{eq:opd4mat}).
+Similarly the group elements $\mathcal {O}_{Dc\bind}$ and $\mathcal {O}_{Dr\bind}$, Eqs.~(\ref{eq:opd2}) and (\ref{eq:opd3}), generate two $C_2$ groups, as is clear from the corresponding matrix operations, Eqs.~(\ref{eq:opd2mat}) and (\ref{eq:opd3mat}).
 To denote the action of a direct product element, we used left and right multiplications with the corresponding matrices.
 To represent a direct product element using a single matrix, we need to obtain the Kronecker product of the left and the right matrices.
-It can be shown that, the four Kronecker product matrices, corresponding to the four direct product elements, Eqs.~(\ref{eq:opd1}, \ref{eq:opd2}, \ref{eq:opd3}, \ref{eq:opd4}), commute with each other\footnote{Taken separately, the left (the right) parts of the direct product elements, i.e.~the left (the right) multiplying matrices do not commute with each other.}, i.e. they generate the subgroup $C_3\times C_2 \times C_2 \times C_3$.
+It can be shown that the four Kronecker product matrices, corresponding to the four direct product elements, Eqs.~(\ref{eq:opd1}), (\ref{eq:opd2}), (\ref{eq:opd3}, and (\ref{eq:opd4}), commute with each other\footnote{Taken separately, the left (the right) parts of the direct product elements, i.e.,~the left (the right) multiplying matrices, do not commute with each other.}; i.e., they generate the subgroup $C_3\times C_2 \times C_2 \times C_3$.
 Therefore, the flavon VEV $\langle\bind\rangle$ breaks $\bt\times\bt$ into $C_3\times C_2 \times C_3 \times C_2= C_6 \times C_6$.
-To summerise, the $C_6 \times C_6$ subgroup generated by $\mathcal {O}_{C\bind}$, $\mathcal {O}_{Dc\bind}$, $\mathcal {O}_{Dr\bind}$ and $\mathcal {O}_{E\bind}$ remains as the residual symmetry of the VEV and it uniquely defines the VEV (up to multiplication by an overall complex constant).
+To summerize, the $C_6 \times C_6$ subgroup generated by $\mathcal {O}_{C\bind}$, $\mathcal {O}_{Dc\bind}$, $\mathcal {O}_{Dr\bind}$, and $\mathcal {O}_{E\bind}$ remains as the residual symmetry of the VEV, and it uniquely defines the VEV (up to multiplication by an overall complex constant).
 In the language of orbits and stabilizers, the $C_6 \times C_6$ subgroup is the stabilizer of $\langle\bind\rangle$ and it uniquely defines the orbit of $\langle\bind\rangle$.

 Now we turn our attention to the flavons, $\phia$ and $\phib$.
 Consider the group element

 operating on the flavon VEVs $\langle\phia\rangle$ or $\langle\phib\rangle$, Eqs.~(\ref{eq:flavvevs}).
 Note that $C$ is an element of $\sgm$, Eqs.~(\ref{eq:gen3}).
 The $\bt$ and $\sgm$ parts of $\mathcal {O}_{C\phi}$ act on the corresponding indices of the flavon.
 As a matrix equation, the operation of $\mathcal {O}_{C\phi}$ on the VEV can be written as